theawesomecoder61/Blacksmith/README.md

 - Steep (eventually)

 ## Functionality
-- Once this project picks up, the goals are: viewing and extraction of
+- Once this project picks up, the goals are: viewing and extraction of:
   - .forge files
   - 3D models (conversion to: .obj, .dae)
   - textures (conversion to: .dds, .png)
+- Also:
+  - creation of filelists from .forge files
+  - extract all from .forge files

 ## Downloads
-[Found here.](https://github.com/theawesomecoder61/Blacksmith/releases) I provided a x64 version of Blacksmith.
-This makes since because these three games are x64 only.
+[Found here.](https://github.com/theawesomecoder61/Blacksmith/releases) I built a x64 version of Blacksmith, only because these three games are x64 only.

 ## Changelog
 [View the changelog here.](https://github.com/theawesomecoder61/Blacksmith/blob/master/Changelog.md)